yzguy/sPoNgEbOb/README.md

 ## Usage

 ```
--> sPoNgEbOb "why are you mocking me"
+-> sPoNgEbOb why are you mocking me
 wHy aRe yOu mOcKiNg mE
 ```